software-mansion-labs/react-native-rag/README.md

 #### `MemoryVectorStore`

-An in-memory implementation of the `VectorStoreInterface`.
+An in-memory implementation of the `VectorStore` interface.
 Useful for development and testing without persistent storage or when you don't need to save documents across app restarts.

-**`constructor(params: { embeddings: EmbeddingsInterface })`**
+**`constructor(params: { embeddings: Embeddings })`**

   * `params`: Requires an `embeddings` instance to generate vectors for documents.